tobaccorico/AtriumHackathon/README.md

-**AAVE** helps us to do a couple of things:
-flash loans allow batching together swaps in
-in a format which prevents sandwich attacks;
-“**levered swaps**” take extra time, but are
-**guaranteed to be profitable** for both the
-protocol, and the originators of the swaps
-(for them, in annualised terms, ~30% yield)

-With almost negligible liquidation risk,
-providing an incentivised mechanism for
-slowly shifting liquidity from UniV3 to V4,
-the strategy reminds us of Allen Iverson’s
-signature basketball move: the cross-over.

 In order to save gas, rather than writing a hook
 we decided to build functionality into a router.
 It supports adding liquidity out-of-range, and